 Considering that financial capabilities significantly influence financial well-being, as greater financial knowledge and skills contribute to better resource management and greater long-term economic security, it is hypothesised that women, due to lower financial literacy and higher risk aversion, experience lower financial well-being compared to men.
-This hypothesis highlights the need for specific educational programmes that address these gender differences.
+This hypothesis highlights the need for specific educational programs that address these gender differences.
 Thus, the following research question: Under what circumstances does a causal relationship exist between well-being and financial capabilities?
-That is, does the gender of the participants moderate the causal relationship between well-being and financial capabilities?
-Therefore, the following hypothesis is proposed: H1: The gender of the participants will moderate the relationship between their financial capability and financial well-being, such that women with higher financial capability will have greater financial well-being compared to men.
+That is, is the causal relationship between well-being and financial capabilities mediated by the gender of the participants?
+Therefore, the following hypothesis is proposed: H1: The gender of the participants will mediate the relationship between their financial capability and financial well-being, such that women with higher financial capability will have greater financial well-being compared to men.